vuejs/docs/src/guide/scaling-up/ssr.md

 Compared to a client-side Single-Page Application (SPA), the advantage of SSR primarily lies in:

+- **Faster time-to-content**: this is more prominent on slow internet or slow devices.
+Server-rendered markup doesn't need to wait until all JavaScript has been downloaded and executed to be displayed, so your user will see a fully-rendered page sooner.
+In addition, data fetching is done on the server-side for the initial visit, which likely has a faster connection to your database than the client.
+This generally results in improved [Core Web Vitals](https://web.dev/vitals/) metrics, better user experience, and can be critical for applications where time-to-content is directly associated with conversion rate.

+- **Unified mental model**: you get to use the same language and the same declarative, component-oriented mental model for developing your entire app, instead of jumping back and forth between a backend templating system and a frontend framework.

 - **Better SEO**: the search engine crawlers will directly see the fully rendered page.

   :::tip
-  Note that as of now, Google and Bing can index synchronous JavaScript applications just fine.
+  As of now, Google and Bing can index synchronous JavaScript applications just fine.
 Synchronous being the key word there.
 If your app starts with a loading spinner, then fetches content via Ajax, the crawler will not wait for you to finish.
 This means if you have content fetched asynchronously on pages where SEO is important, SSR might be necessary.
   :::

-- **Faster time-to-content**: this is more prominent on slow internet or slow devices.
-Server-rendered markup doesn't need to wait until all JavaScript has been downloaded and executed to be displayed, so your user will see a fully-rendered page sooner.
-This generally results in improved [Core Web Vitals](https://web.dev/vitals/) metrics, better user experience, and can be critical for applications where time-to-content is directly associated with conversion rate.

-- **Unified mental model**: you get to use the same language and the same declarative, component-oriented mental model for developing your entire app, instead of jumping back and forth between a backend templating system and a frontend framework.

 There are also some trade-offs to consider when using SSR: